 All the waterfalls, hot springs and beaches looked incredible and we wanted to see as much as possible in 6 days, but we had no idea how to connect the dots on a map.

 After compiling information from many different places and spending hours spelling things wrong in the Google search bar, we finally came up with a pretty solid plan.
-We’ve put all of our information and experiences together to create what we think is the very best itinerary for 6 days in Iceland!
+We’ve put all of our information and experiences together to create what we think is the very best 6-day Iceland itinerary!

 Before you go: Book your rental gear and a rental car before your trip begins.
 And don't forget travel insurance!
 Picking a policy that covers your rental car is often cheaper than buying a separate policy through the rental company.